Good coffee goes beyond taste.

-The women who produce our coffees are pioneers and innovators.
+The women who produce our coffees are pioneers.

-By sharing their stories and providing a sustainable market, together we’re creating a more equitable, viable, and empowered future.
+By sharing their stories and building a sustainable market, together we’re creating a more equitable and viable future.

-We give 1% of all sales to the Nuevo Amanecer Women’s Cooperative Scholarship Fund– a fund managed entirely by its members, which provides access to higher education.
+To further promote more sustainable communities, we give 1% of sales to the Nuevo Amanecer Women’s Cooperative Scholarship Fund– a fund managed by its members, which provides access to higher education.

 Investing in women is powerful.
-The benefits extend well beyond the household, to include entire communities, and the impact is particularly significant in coffee-growing regions around the world.
+The benefits extend well beyond the household, and the impact is particularly significant in coffee-growing regions around the world.